SumoLogic/sumologic-vmware/vsphere/README.md

 The Sumo Logic vSphere script provides an established framework to extract events and metrics from vSphere and forward to a syslog Sumo Logic collector endpoint.

-For installation and usage, please look at [Sumo Logic VMWare ULM App](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/VMware_ULM).
+For installation and usage, download the latest release from [here](https://github.com/SumoLogic/sumologic-vmware/releases) and follow the instructions on this page: [Sumo Logic VMWare ULM App](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/VMware_ULM).

 ## License